paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-049-support-of-peace-treaty-between-egypt-and-israel.md

 ### Statutory Notes

 #### References in Text
 The Foreign Assistance Act of 1961, referred to in subsec. (b)(1), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
-424, as amended.
-Chapter 6 of part II of the Foreign Assistance Act of 1961 is classified to part VI (§ 2348 et seq.) of subchapter II of chapter 32 of this title.
+424. Chapter 6 of part II of the Foreign Assistance Act of 1961 is classified to part VI (§ 2348 et seq.) of subchapter II of chapter 32 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2151 of this title](./chapter-032-foreign-assistance.md#section-2151) and Tables.

 Section 138 of the joint resolution entitled “Joint resolution making continuing appropriations for the fiscal year 1982, and for other purposes”, approved October 1, 1981 (Public Law 97–51), referred to in subsec. (b)(2), is section 138 of Pub.
 L. 97–51, Oct.
 1, 1981, 95 Stat.
 967, which is not classified to the Code.